College of Fine Arts and Communication

 The East Carolina University School of Music is one of the premier music schools in the Southeast with recognized and comprehensive music programs.
 Its predominantly online MM in Music Education degree recently was commended by the National Association of Schools of Music.

-At East Carolina, you are a part of an intentionally small, high-quality student body of approximately 250 undergraduate and 70 graduate students.
+At ECU you are a part of a high-quality student body of approximately 250 undergraduate and 70 graduate students.
 This select group works and plays (and almost lives) in the A. J. Fletcher Music Center, a facility dedicated entirely to music.

 The School of Music offers some of the finest performances in the state.
 Student and faculty performances are held in the A. J. Fletcher Recital Hall, the Brody School of Medicine Auditorium and the 1,500-seat Wright Auditorium.

-But beyond all the physical facilities, electronics, and square footage, you will notice a feeling of excitement about the school, an atmosphere of camaraderie and belonging.
+Beyond all the physical facilities, electronics and square footage, you will notice a feeling of excitement about the school, an atmosphere of camaraderie and belonging.
 The School of Music has a warm, caring atmosphere that you can't see in a picture or find on a list.
-But you can feel it as soon as you enter the building and begin interacting with the staff, students, and faculty.
+But you can feel it as soon as you enter the building and begin interacting with the staff, students and faculty.
 At the East Carolina University School of Music, students, faculty and staff leave the premises reluctantly and look forward to returning!